-Wool has long been accepted as an environmentally positive fibre choice with a number of benefits, such as being 100% natural, renewable and biodegradable.
+Wool has long been accepted as an environmentally positive fibre choice with a number of benefits, such as being 100% natural, renewable, biodegradable and recyclable.
 Not to mention that it is thermo-regulating, easy to care for, and can be repaired and enjoyed for years and years.

 Increased consumer anxiety over climate change and a desire for complete transparency has challenged every brand to rethink their approach to business and best practice.
 This includes their material choices - the fibres selected to create products, and how these materials are produced.

 No other fibre, natural or man-made, can match all of wool’s naturally inherent benefits.

 The most reused and recycled fibre in the world